 “Bring the pain, Gaspy.
 You were always the one who couldn’t handle it.”

-GM: But he isn’t staring into Em’s eyes.
-He was.
+GM: But Em isn’t staring into Em’s eyes.
+Not anymore.

 Now he’s staring down at them.